MikeDigitize/Animator/README.md

 ## Defining Transitions

-Defining single or multiple CSS transitions against an element or Nodelist within Animator is made quick and painless by the <code>createTransition</code> method.
-See the [API guide](https://github.com/MikeDigitize/Animator-ES6/wiki/Animator-API-Guide) for an in depth description.
+Animator has a <code>createTransition</code> method to defining single or multiple CSS transitions against an element or Nodelist.
+See the [API guide](https://github.com/MikeDigitize/Animator/wiki/Animator-API-Guide) for an in depth description.

 ```javascript
 Animator.createTransition({